Rewards Rating: | 3.3 / 5 |

 Our valuations show that Chase Ultimate Rewards are worth around 2.0 cents per point, a higher value than the One Key+ Card.
 The Sapphire Preferred is also a better choice for purchases on dining, select streaming, online groceries and travel.
 On the other hand, the One Key+ is a better choice for gas stations and purchases outside bonus categories.

 On top of that, the annual $100 bonus from the One Key+ Card offers more value and flexibility than the $50 annual hotel credit through Chase Travel.
-Also, even though the value of the sign-up bonus doesn’t quite match up to the Sapphire Preferred, it requires less spending.
+Also, even though the value of the sign-up bonus falls a fair bit short of the Sapphire Preferred intro offer, the One Key+ Card offer requires less spending.

 The key difference is that booking through Chase Travel℠ with the Sapphire Preferred offers much stronger value than booking with Expedia, Hotels.com or Vrbo with the One Key+ Card.
 You’ll earn 5X on those booking, versus 3 percent on the One Key+.
 Ultimately, though the One Key+ Card attempts to be a strong travel card, the Chase Sapphire does a better job at rewarding and redeeming travel.